 The Phillips Law Group believes in justice for you.
 We work hard for injury victims because they deserve the legal guidance of skilled litigators.
 There are no costs or fees to pay up front.
 We do not get paid until the end of your case, and only if we win compensation for you.

 Our firm accepts clients in the following areas:

 - and cities throughout AZ

-Our legal staff is here to review your case fill out our FREE Case Review form at the top of this page to have your case reviewed.
-We will contact you!
+Our legal staff is here to review your case fill out our FREE Case Review form.
+We will contact you shortly.